shivannis/xandr-docs-public/xandr-docs/articles/invest/negotiate-deals-with-sellers.md

 ## Deals with external supply partners

-At this time, Xandr supports deals with the following external supply partners:
+At this time, Microsoft Advertising supports deals with the following external supply partners:

 - AOL One Display
 - Google Ad Manager